bitDecayGames/flixel-framebuffer/README.md

 ### Controls

+* `LEFT` and `RIGHT` arrows allow switching between different test States (note that not all States support all the other controls)
 * `LEFT CLICK` and `RIGHT CLICK` moves the cameras
 * `SCROLL WHEEL` while holding a mouse button changes the height of the given camera
 * `SPACE` will allow you to cycle through cameras to see what it is rendering.